segmentio/segment-docs/src/connections/destinations/index.md

 ### Replays

+> info ""
+> Replay is available to [Business tier](https://segment.com/pricing) customers.
+[Contacting us](https://segment.com/contact/sales) to learn more.

-[Replays](/docs/guides/what-is-replay/) allow customers to load historical data from our S3 logs into downstream destinations which accept cloud-mode data.
-So, for example, if you wanted to try out a new email or analytics tool, we can replay your historical data into that tool.
+[Replays](/docs/guides/what-is-replay/) allow customers to load historical data from Segment's S3 logs into downstream destinations which accept cloud-mode data.
+So, for example, if you wanted to try out a new email or analytics tool, Segment can replay your historical data into that tool.
 This gives you a great testing environment and prevents data lock-in when vendors try to hold data hostage.
-Replay is available to our [Business](https://segment.com/pricing) customers, and you can learn more by [contacting us](https://segment.com/contact/sales).

 > warning ""
 > If you submitted [`suppress_only` requests](https://segment.com/docs/privacy/user-deletion-and-suppression/#suppressed-users), Segment still retains historical events for those users, which can be replayed.
 If you do not want historical events replayed for suppressed users, submit `suppress_and_delete` requests instead.